9 - Transcription

 B. Transcription in Eukaryotes

-Transcription is one of the most important biological processes in a eukaryotic cell, as the activation of transcription allows eukaryotic cells to adapt to environmental changes (for example, the presence or absence of a hormone or growth factor).
-Moreover, many eukaryotic organisms are multicellular, so genes need to be transcribed at the right time during development or in the correct cell type.
+Transcription is one of the most important biological processes in a eukaryotic cell, as the activation of a gene allows eukaryotic cells to adapt to environmental changes (e.g., the sudden appearance of a hormone in the blood).
+Moreover, many eukaryotic organisms are multicellular, so genes need to be transcribed at the right time during development and in the correct cell type.
 For example, genes involved in building the central nervous system should be transcribed when the nervous system is forming during development.
-Genes that encode proteins involved in muscle contraction should be transcribed in muscle cells and not transcribed in other cell types, such as neurons or white blood cells.
-These phenotypic differences are due to differences in transcription, as all cell types in the body contain an identical collection of genes.
+Genes that encode proteins involved in muscle contraction should be transcribed in muscle cells and not transcribed in other cell types, such as white blood cells.
+These phenotypic differences are due to differences in transcription, as all cell types (neurons, muscle cells, white blood cells) in the body contain an identical collection of genes.

 DNA Sequences Control Eukaryotic Transcription